Clusters¶

 A Kubernetes cluster is a set of node machines for running containerized applications.

-in the menu on the left side and click on Clusters
+When you log into the CHAI™ UI, go to Cruize in the menu on the left side and click on the Clusters submenu.

-BYOC ( Bring Your Own Cluster)
+BYOC (Bring Your Own Cluster)¶

-- EKS (Elastic Kubernetes Service by AWS)
+- EKS - Elastic Kubernetes Service by AWS

-- AKS (Azure Kubernetes Service by Azure)
+- AKS - Azure Kubernetes Service by Microsoft Azure

-- GKE (Google Kubernetes Engine by Google)
+- GKE - Google Kubernetes Engine by Google Cloud

-- Openshift (Red Hat Openshift Container Platform by Red Hat)
+- OpenShift - Red Hat OpenShift Container Platform by Red Hat

-- Tanzu (Vmware Tanzu Kubernetes Grid by Vmware)
+- Tanzu - VMware Tanzu Kubernetes Grid by VMware

-- Rancher (Rancher Kubernetes Service by Rancher)
+- Rancher - Rancher Kubernetes Service by Rancher

 -

-After logging into OmniDeq,click on Settings and click on Clusters as shown in the 1st image below to navigate to the Clusters page.
-In the Clusters page, to add your own cluster configuration, click on
+After logging into CHAI™, click on Settings and click on Clusters as shown in the first image below to navigate to the Clusters page.

 A form to add a new cluster is displayed as shown in the image below: